ALuxsananun/FindColor_Document/README.md

 **Feature \#1: Gather information**

-**Description:** Gather information is a system that gathers product information from outside sources and allocates data to provide the information to the user due to the request that they make.
-Product information are image, name, description, colors, brand (which are Cathy Doll, 4U2 Cosmetics, 2P Original Cosmetics, Sasi, and Laka), and category (which are Lips, Eyeshadows, and Blush) are gathered from cosmetics brand websites by Web Scraper.io.
-To collect this information, we input the Konvy web link of the page where a specific brand and category can be found and use Web Scraper.io to scrap the information include brand logo, brand name, product category, image of product color, image of product, and description.
+**Description:** Gather information is a system that gathers product information from outside sources, allocates data and puts the data in MySQL database, so after that system can provide the information from database to the user due to the request that they make in feature 2.
+Product information from Konvy includes product name, brand logo, brand name, product category, product color shade, product image, and product description are gathered from cosmetics brand websites by Web Scraper.io.
+To collect this information, we input the Konvy web link of the page where a specific brand and category can be found and use Web Scraper.io to scrap the information.
 Information like collection name and color name use python to tokenizer from description.
 And information like product color will be converted to RGB color using python.
 There is also season color tone information that is gathered from OpenAI API.
 By input RGB color of each product and ask which season color tone (Spring, Summer, Autumn, Winter) of each color and match the season color tone with product by the answer from OpenAI.
 After that, all product information from both Web Scraper.io and OpenAI API will be storge in MySQL and will be updated every month using the same method.

 **Feature \#2: Recommended product**

-**Description:** Recommended product is a system that get product information including Cathy Doll, 4U2 Cosmetics, 2P Original Cosmetics, Sasi, and Laka from database to user by the request they make.
-Users can choose the season color tone that they like with category including Lips, Eyeshadow, and Blush, and the system will recommend the set of color shade from each product to users due to season color tone and category that user choose.
-Once user choose on any color shade from the set, the system will show the product that has that color shade to the user.
+**Description:** Recommended product is a system that gets product information from database to user by the request they make.
+Users can choose the season color tone that they like with product category including Lips, Eyeshadow, and Blush, and the system will recommend the set of color from each product to users due to season color tone and product category that user choose.
+Once user choose on any color from the set, the system will show the product that has that color to the user.
 Users can also insert product brand and category, and the system will return a list of products in that brand and category for user.
-Users can select the product from both ways (by brand or season color tone) and the system will return that product information include product personal color, image, name, description, colors, brand, and category for user.
+Users can select the product from both ways (by brand or season color tone) and the system will return that product information to the user.

 **Feature \#3: Virtual simulation**